DataDog/integrations-core/go-metro/README.md

 This is a passive check, so unless there are packets actively being sent to the hosts mentioned in the yaml file, the metrics will not be reported.

-## Compatibility

-The TCP RTT check is compatible with Linux platforms.

 ## Data Collected
 ### Metrics